Ta Kwu Ling

-Ta Kwu Ling is an area in the North District, New Territories, Hong Kong, located northeast of Sheung Shui, close to the border with mainland China and south to Liantang Subdistrict in Shenzhen.
+Ta Kwu Ling is an area in the North District, New Territories, Hong Kong, located northeast of Sheung Shui, close to the border with mainland China and south of Liantang Subdistrict in Shenzhen.

 Before 4 January 2016, parts of Ta Kwu Ling fell within the Frontier Closed Area and a Closed Area Permit was required.

 Ta Kwu Ling is one of three new development areas currently being planned for North District, in parallel with Fanling North and Kwu Tung North.

 Administration

 For electoral purposes, Ta Kwu Ling is part of the Sha Ta constituency of the North District Council.
 It is currently represented by Ko Wai-kei, who was elected in the local elections.

 Villages

 The following villages are part of the Ta Kwu Ling District Rural Committee: